sebluy/timed/README.md

 Todo:

+Save state out to local storage on every "persistent" state change

+Allow error ajax calls to be retried

 Add callback lookup hash, so callbacks can be serialized Add pending/queued action table page

+Only serve data from last week

 Fix bug with activity form, errors are being submitted